patruff/gsheet_openai_py/README.md

 After downloading python 3.11 you can check it exists by typing python --version (you should get back the python version 3.11.0)

+$python3 --version

+After verifying you have python installed, go to this directory and run

+$pip3 install -r requirements.txt

+This will install all of the libraries you need to run the app.
+After that make sure to add the .env file and the credentials.json file to the same directory as this README.
+Then you should be ready to run the app.

 To run the app simply run

 $python3 app.py

-And this will cause the app to begin to run (forever) until you stop the app by inputting any key followed by a return (ENTER)
+And this will cause the app to begin to run (forever) until you stop the app by inputting any key followed by a return (ENTER).

 ## Environment Variables
 This project relies on API keys in order to access Google sheets as well as openAI (https://chat.openai.com/), in order to reference these variables, create a file called .env in the root level of this repo (where this README.md is located) for openAI's API key (instructions here https://beta.openai.com/docs/quickstart/build-your-application)